 Other, less common sources of funding can also be used, such as collateralized loans, savings bonds, employer assistance programs, and other means.
-The Federal Housing Administration defines all acceptable sources on its website.

 Most property types can be used in a reverse mortgage for purchase, with several exceptions.
 The home must not be under construction, and must be habitable.

 Co-ops, boarding houses, B&B’s and newly constructed homes where a Certificate of Occupancy has not been issued are ineligible.

 Certain types of manufactured homes also may not be used.
 Those built before 1976 and those built since then but failing to comply with Department of Housing and Urban Development standards won’t fit the bill for a Purchase reverse mortgage.

 The amount that can be borrowed is dependent on age and home value.
 It’s best to check with a lender on the amount that will be required as a down payment and whether sources of funding will be needed in addition to the proceeds of the previous home sale.

 For those who do qualify, the reverse mortgage purchase can be used as a tool toward funding retirement in addition to moving to a new home that is more suitable for aging in place.
 Use our Reverse Mortgage for Purchase Calculator to estimate your down payment requirement or call us Toll Free (800) 565-1722